Thank you for visiting the Nebraska State Volunteer Firefighters

 and to ask the senators assistance with upcoming legislative

-is held that is open to all members of the NSVFA and Nebraska
+is held in January or early February that is open to all members of the NSVFA and Nebraska

 Fire Chief’s Association where upcoming legislative bills are